-Interest rates on our financial instruments might be subject to change based on developments related to the LIBOR, which could adversely impact our revenue, expenses, and value of those financial instruments.
+The transition to an alternative reference rate could cause instability and have a negative effect on financial market conditions.

 In July 2017, the Financial Conduct Authority, the authority regulating LIBOR, along with various other regulatory bodies, announced that LIBOR would likely be discontinued at the end of 2021.
-LIBOR makes up one of the most liquid and common interest rate indices in the world and is commonly referenced in financial instruments.
-We have exposure to LIBOR in various aspects through our financial contracts.
-Instruments that may be impacted include loans, deposits, securities, and subordinated debentures, among other financial contracts indexed to LIBOR and that mature after December 31, 2021.
+End dates for LIBOR have now been set, and U.S. Regulators have issued guidance as of October 2021 that urges market participants to address their existing LIBOR exposures and transition to robust and sustainable alternative rates by December 31, 2021.
+The Alternative Reference Rate Committee, a steering committee comprised of U.S. financial market participants, selected by the Federal Reserve Bank of New York, has proposed that the Secured Overnight Financing Rate ("SOFR") is the rate that represents best practice as the alternative to U.S. dollar-LIBOR for use in derivatives and other financial contracts that are currently indexed to LIBOR, but has also advised market participants to conduct a comprehensive evaluation of any alternative reference rates being considered for use.

-While there is no consensus on what rate or rates may become accepted alternatives to LIBOR, the Alternative Reference Rates Committee, a steering committee comprised of U.S. financial market participants, selected by the Federal Reserve Bank of New York, started in May 2018 to publish the Secured Overnight Financing Rate ("SOFR") as an alternative to LIBOR.
 SOFR is a broad measure of the cost of overnight borrowings collateralized by Treasury securities that was selected by the Alternative Reference Rate Committee due to the depth and robustness of the U.S. Treasury repurchase market.
-At this time, it is impossible to predict whether SOFR will become an accepted alternative to LIBOR.